mixmaxhq/git-hooks/README.md

 (The syntax here is [TOML](https://github.com/toml-lang/toml).)

+### `commit_msg`

+This flag determines whether commitlint will run on commit messages before the commit is created.

+### `pre_push`

+This flag determines whether commitlint will run on the commit messages being pushed to the remote repository.
+It has two modes (`pre_push_mode`): `all` and `unpushed`.
+The `all` option lists the commits on the current branch since it diverged from the default branch and lints all of them.
+The `unpushed` option lists the commits on the current branch that aren't on the remote's copy of the branch and lints all of them.

 ## How to use

 Copy this to a `.huskyrc.js` file adjacent to the `.git` and `node_modules` directories of a